 fetch next 10 rows only;

-The NO_PUSH_LIMIT hint prevents the optimizer from changing the original query structure, especially when you do not want the LIMIT clause to be pushed down into the join query.
-The PUSH_LIMIT hint is the reverse operation of this hint.
+The NO_PUSH_LIMIT hint prevents the optimizer from altering the original query structure, especially when you do not want the LIMIT clause to be pushed down into the inner part of a join query.
+Its opposite is the PUSH_LIMIT hint.

 Syntax